Pettah, Sri Lanka

 The main market segment is designed like a gigantic crossword puzzle, where one may traverse through the entire markets from dawn till dusk, but not completely cover every part of it.

 Pettah is derived from Pettai, an Anglo-Indian word used to indicate a suburb outside a fort.
 Today, the Sinhala phrase, pita-kotuwa (outside the fort) conveniently describes the same place.

 Demographics

 Pettah is a multi-religious and multi-ethnic area.
-Moors, Bohras and Memons are the predominant ethnic group found within Pettah, however an average amount of Sinhalese and Tamil populations also exist.
+Moors, Bohras and Memons are the predominant ethnic group found within Pettah, however an average number of Sinhalese and Tamil populations also exist.
 There are also various other minorities, such as Burghers, Malays and others.
 Religions include Buddhism, Hinduism, Islam, Christianity and various other religions and beliefs to a lesser extent.

 Buildings and landmarks

 Notable landmarks in the neighborhood include: